-Late applications are those submitted after the closing date for the co-ordinated admissions scheme and will be dealt with in accordance with that scheme.
-Late applications will be considered up to the date specified in the co-ordinated scheme providing the applicant can provide evidence that they have moved into the area after the closing date for applications or can establish at the time of completing the form that there were exceptional reasons for missing the closing date.
+Late applications will be considered as specified in the coordinated scheme providing the applicant can provide evidence that they have moved into the area after the closing date for applications or can establish at the time of completing the form that there were exceptional reasons for missing the closing date.
+Examples include family bereavement, hospitalisation, family trauma.
 Supporting evidence may be required.

 When the school is informed by the Local Authority that a place has been offered, it will write to the parent(s) seeking written confirmation that they will take up the place.
-If this confirmation is not received within four weeks, the school will notify the local authority that the offer of a place should be withdrawn and offered to the child ranked highest on the waiting list.

-Waiting list

-If, after the offer of places has been made up to the PAN, the school is over-subscribed, all unsuccessful applications will be placed on the waiting list which will be administered by the governors of the school in partnership with the Local Authority for the duration of the co-ordinated admissions scheme.
-Your position on this waiting list will be determined by the school's published over-subscription criteria.
-Once the co-ordinated scheme is closed, the waiting list will remain open but will be administered by the governors of the school.
-The waiting list will be maintained for the remainder of the current academic year.
+If this confirmation is not received within four weeks, the school will notify the Local Authority that the offer of a place should be withdrawn and offered to the child ranked highest on the waiting list.
+Waiting list If, after the offer of places has been made up to the PAN, the school is oversubscribed, all unsuccessful applications will be placed on the waiting list which will be administered by the governors of the school in partnership with the Local Authority for the duration of the co-ordinated admissions scheme.
+The position on this waiting list will be determined by the school's published over-subscription criteria.
+Once the coordinated scheme is closed, the waiting list will remain open until 31 December 2020.

-Independent Appeals

-Parents have the right to an independent appeals panel if you are not happy with the outcome of your application.
+Independent Appeals Parents have the right to an independent appeals panel if you are not happy with the outcome of your application.
 Repeat applications in the same academic year will not be considered unless there is a significant and material change in circumstances.
-Appeals should be addressed to the Clerk to the Governors c/o the school within twenty days (20) of refusal.
+Appeals should be addressed to the Admissions Officer c/o the school within twenty school days of refusal.